gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 ## What about MOSA?

-Some of you might have heard of Modular Open Systems Architecture (MOSA) before, and groaned just now.
+Some of you might have heard of Modular Open Systems Approach (MOSA) before, and groaned just now.
 It should be noted that MOSA implements many of the best practices you’ve read about in this and other modules - we will not rehash the debate, nor is it our goal to create frustration.
 Instead, we want to encourage everyone to rediscover how MOSA can be beneficial to your team, now that you see its alignment with industry best practices.
 We hope you see MOSA in a new light.

-MOSA, or Modular Open System Architecture, is an integrated business and technical strategy for the DoD, guiding the creation of affordable and adaptable systems.
+MOSA, or Modular Open System Approach, is an integrated business and technical strategy for the DoD, guiding the creation of affordable and adaptable systems.

 >“Per law, [10 USC 2446](https://www.law.cornell.edu/uscode/text/10/subtitle-A/part-IV/chapter-144B/subchapter-I), A major defense acquisition program that receives Milestone A or Milestone B approval after January 1, 2019, shall be designed and developed, to the maximum extent practicable, with a modular open system approach to enable incremental development and enhance competition, innovation, and interoperability.
 >
 >Program Managers, with support from the Lead Systems Engineer, are responsible for applying modular approaches in product designs where feasible and cost-effective.
 They are also responsible for acquiring data and IP that are both appropriate and essential to achieving the expected benefits.
 Modular designs coupled with an appropriately open business model provide a valuable mechanism for continuing competition and incremental upgrades, and to facilitate reuse across the joint force (Source: DODI 5000.02 Enclosure 3).”

 MOSA is about modularity, i.e. designing so that components can be incrementally added, removed, or replaced.
 Specific to software architecture, this is called evolutionary architecture.
-This philosophy is focused on loose coupling, and designing with change in mind.
-The intent here is to completely avoid anything like in the past, where major technology refreshes and upgrades took years of planning and was just as slow to execute.
+This philosophy focuses on loose coupling, and designing with change in mind.
+The intent here is to avoid technology upgrades like what took place in the past, where major technology upgrades took years of planning and were just as slow to execute.

 As an acquisition team employing these methods, consider how MOSA can improve and enhance your overall acquisition strategies.